EmNeuro/Music-Analysis/README.md

 # Voice Classification with MFCC Features and Audio Analysis

-These are Google Colab scripts written for various music-related projects.
-This repo focuses on different aspects of music analysis such as classifying audio tracks as either containing voice or not using Mel-Frequency Cepstral Coefficients (MFCC) features to identify the presence of lyrics in music, or just decomposition of music, and identifying bpm etc.
+These are Google Colab scripts written for various music-related projects (open in google colab for correct formatting).

+This repo focuses on different aspects of music analysis such as classifying audio tracks as either containing voice or not using Mel-Frequency Cepstral Coefficients (MFCC) features to identify the presence of lyrics in music, or just decomposition of music, and identifying bpm, visualization of audio signals and spectrograms etc.

 ## Installation